JsonlangJs/jsonlang/README.md

 * **Get** [In Progress]
   * Input[]: Array<mixed> (Size: 2) {path: string, defaultValue?: any}.
   * Output: Any.
-  * Description: It accept 2 inputs, the 1st one (required) is a path to get the [Data](#execute), and the 2nd one (optional) is a default value of the path is not found. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`
+  * Description: It accepts two inputs, the 1st one (required) is a path to get the [Data](#execute), and the 2nd one (optional) is a default value of the path is not found. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`
 * **Set** [In Progress]
   * Input[]: Array<mixed> (Size: 2) {path: string, value: any}.
   * Output: Any.
-  * Description: It accept 2 inputs, the 1st one (required) is a path to update/mutate the [Data](#execute), and the 2nd one is the value to set. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
-If the `path` is not exist, the `Set` rule will create it.
+  * Description: It accepts two inputs.
+The 1st one (required) is a path to update/mutate the [Data](#execute), and the 2nd one is the value to set. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
+If the `path` does not exist, the `Set` Rule will create it.
 * **Update** [In Progress]
   * Input[]: Array<mixed> (Size: 2) {path: string, value: any}.
   * Output: Any.
-  * Description: It accept 2 inputs, the 1st one (required) is a path to update/mutate the [Data](#execute), and the 2nd one is the value to update. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
-If the `path` is not exist, the `Update` rule won't do any thing.
+  * Description: It accepts two inputs.
+The 1st one (required) is a path to update/mutate the [Data](#execute), and the 2nd one is the value to update. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
+If the `path` does not exist, the `Update` rule won't do anything.
 * **Delete** [In Progress]
   * Input[]: Array<string> (Size: 1) {path: string}.
   * Output: Any.
-  * Description: It accept 1 input, path to mutate the [Data](#execute) by deleting a field in the request path. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
-If the `path` is not exist, the `Delete` rule won't do any thing.
+  * Description: It accepts two inputs, a path to mutate the [Data](#execute) by deleting a field in the request path. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
+If the `path` does not exist, the `Delete` rule won't do anything.
 * **Push** [In Progress]
   * Input[]: Array<mixed> (Size: 2) {path: string, defaultValue?: any}.
   * Output: Any.
-  * Description: It accept 2 inputs, the 1st one (required) is a path in the [Data](#execute) of any array element to push a value in it, and the 2nd one (optional) is a default value of the path is not found. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
-If the `path` is not exist or if the `path` is not a path of a non array property, the `Push` rule won't do any thing.
+  * Description: It accepts two inputs.
+The 1st one (required) is a path in the [Data](#execute) of any array element to push a value in it, and the 2nd one (optional) is a default value of the path that is not found. the `path` must follow the dotted style `var1.var2` for nested fields and brackets with number for arrays `var1.var2[3].var3`.
+If the `path` does not exist or if the `path` is not a path of a non-array property, the `Push` rule won't do anything.

 ## Examples